Fall Soup Recipes

 2. Refrigerate: Store up to 4 days airtight

-3. Freeze: Freeze before adding cream for best texture
+3. Freeze: Freeze before adding cream for best texture, Cool completely before freezing to preserve texture and safety

 4. Reheat Slowly: Low heat preserves smoothness